nbaldzhiev/cocktail-assistant-website/README.md

 # Cocktail Assistant Website

-A very simple website to practice HTML, CSS, and vanilla JavaScript.
+A very simple website, hosted on [GitHub Pages](https://nbaldzhiev.github.io/cocktail-assistant-website/) to practice HTML, CSS, and vanilla JavaScript.
 The website's sole purpose is to practice FE development.

 ## Description